iCliniq Logo

 What Is the Prognosis?

-There is no clear evidence that suggests the above management to bring the lost vision back.
-But, the condition will improve and the symptoms can be controlled.
+There is no clear evidence that suggests the above management brings the lost vision back.
+But, the condition will improve, and the symptoms can be controlled.

-Neovascularization is the common complication of this condition.
+Neovascularization is a common complication of this condition.
 Neovascularization can be treated if there is not much delay in seeking a doctor.

 Conclusion

-Cherry-red spot is a fundoscopic feature and can be associated with various conditions.
+The cherry-red spot is a fundoscopic feature and can be associated with various conditions.
 In this case, diagnosis plays a major part.
 A precise diagnosis is required to frame the treatment plan.
-There is no evidence that suggests vision loss can be treated.
-Only the conditions can be treated to some extent and the symptoms can be controlled.
+No evidence suggests vision loss can be treated.
+Only the conditions can be treated to some extent, and the symptoms can be controlled.
 Seeking a doctor as soon as the first sign occurs will help the doctor manage the condition in a better way.

 Frequently Asked Questions